jeanbarbier/jeanbarbier/index.md

 > Physics is like sex: sure, it may give some practical results, but that's not why we do it. -- Richard Feynman

-I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any mean of riding/gliding snow, water or air.
+In addition to science, I also enjoy a lot electronic music ([some musical experiments from my previous life](https://soundcloud.com/junkosaur)), and pretty much any mean of riding/gliding snow, water or air.
 I also love holding my breath while free diving.

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning

 I feel honoured to be a recipient of a **Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.
-I'm therefore now in the process of hiring brilliant motivated researchers to form a group at ICTP to carry out this exciting and timely project.
+I'm now in the process of hiring brilliant motivated researchers to form a group at ICTP to carry out this exciting and timely project.

-CHORAL will develop novel statistical tools to better quantify the performance of Neural Networks trained from structured data sets.
+CHORAL will develop novel statistical tools to better quantify the performance of Neural Networks trained from structured data.
 It will combine Random Matrix Theory, Statistical Mechanics and Information Theory, and will blend Physics together with mathematically rigorous approaches.
 Neural Nets are amazingly powerful algorithms, but their theoretical understanding remains limited when compared to their evergrowing applications in science and technology.
 A related problem of fundamental interest to Machine Learning that the project will focus on is of Dictionary Learning.
 See [our recent preprint](https://arxiv.org/pdf/2109.06610.pdf) to get a sense of CHORAL's starting point.

 I have **multiple positions open at the postdoctoral level on this ERC project**.
-These positions are up to 4 (or even 5) years and come with a competitive salary (ICTP researchers, as UNESCO employees, are exempted of income tax), a teaching load decided by the postdoc, and substantial funds for travelling and computer equipment.
-All that in an [exciting and interdisciplinary environment](https://www.ictp.it/research/qls.aspx) with ideal working conditions, right in front of the sea as you can see below:
+These are up to 4 (or even 5) years and come with a competitive salary (ICTP researchers, as UNESCO employees, are exempted of income tax), a teaching load decided by the postdoc, and substantial funds for travelling and computer equipment.
+All that in an [active interdisciplinary environment](https://www.ictp.it/research/qls.aspx) with ideal working conditions, right in front of the sea as you can see:

 ![ICTP](./docs/ictpView.jpg)

 The ideal candidate has a background in at least one or two of the following disciplines:

 * Random matrix theory, multi-matrix models
-* Disordered systems / spin glasses (from a mathematics or physics perspective)
+* Statistical mechanics, disordered systems / spin glasses (from a mathematics or physics perspective)
 * High-dimensional statistics
 * Probability
 * Information theory
 * Theoretical machine learning, theory of gradient-based dynamics
-* Theory of approximate message passing algorithms
+* Theory of (approximate) message passing algorithms

-As part of ICTP, the postdoc eager to help will also have many opportunities to help in capacity building in developing countries (but not only) through organization of events, travels, teaching etc. ICTP really is a special place to do top research and make a positive impact, worldwide.
+As part of ICTP, the postdoc eager to help will also have many opportunities to help in capacity building in developing countries (but not only) through organization of events, travels, teaching etc. ICTP really is a special place to do top research _and_ make a positive impact, worldwide.

 **PhD positions on the project are available too** but funded through the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).
-Check [here for the latest call](https://pica.cineca.it/sissa/phd-datascience-01-2022/) or contact me directly.
+Check [here for the latest call](https://pica.cineca.it/sissa/phd-datascience-01-2022/) or contact me directly to discuss other opportunities.

 Feel free to drop me a mail me to know more about the project and do not hesitate to spread the word :)